solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 participating in the restart effort on the hard fork exceed 80% of the total stakes, the restart is successful, and the cluster continues from the hard fork slot.
 So hard fork is a tool to intentionally fork off the nodes not participating in the restart effort.
+Currently can consider the slot on which hardfork was done as a restart slot.

 Program developers may find it useful to know that a hard fork has recently occurred.
 This information can help them prevent arbitrage and liquidation